schuchert/wikispaces/pages/JUnit_4.xAtTest.md

      26:     @Test
      27:     public void createSimpleVehicle() {
 ```
-The only thing you'd need to add to make this work in Eclipse is a [[JUnit 4.xSuite|suite method]].
+The only thing you'd need to add to make this work in Eclipse is a [suite method]({{ site.pagesurl}}/JUnit 4.xSuite).
 Adding that, you'd be able to run this class as a JUnit test and it would give you the familiar JUnit execution dialog.

 ## Interesting Lines
 ||Line||Description||